rtCamp/ps-analysis-tool-wiki/Protected-Audience.md

 - **User Control**: Users have control over their interest groups and can manage their preferences easily.

-## Conclusion
-The Protected Audience API is a significant step towards a more privacy-focused advertising ecosystem.
-By allowing targeted ads without tracking user behavior across different websites, it aims to balance the needs of advertisers and user privacy.

 ## References
 - [Google's Privacy Sandbox](https://privacysandbox.com/)
 - [Protected Audience API](https://developer.chrome.com/docs/privacy-sandbox/protected-audience/)